MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-prerequisites.md

 - An Azure subscription.
 - An Intune subscription.
 - A Linux server that runs containers.
 This server can be on-premises or in the cloud:
-  - Podman for Red Hat Enterprise Linux (RHEL) 8.4
+  - Podman for Red Hat Enterprise Linux (RHEL) 8.4 and later
   - Docker for all other Linux distributions
 - A Transport Layer Security (TLS) certificate for the Linux server to secure connections from devices to the Tunnel Gateway server.
 - Devices that run Android or iOS/iPadOS.